cdeLee/cdeLee/README.md

 ### let me not get out of the way, I am a hard worker, able to work independently as well as working in a team.
 You can rely on me when it comes to accomplishing any task. ⚡ Fun fact: they used to call me Madam Excecutioner at varsity, well not of people don't get it twisted :smiley: , I am someone who can be trusted and an enemy of lies.

+### Most of the time I am teaching however on my free time apart from coding I write poems here and there.
+The lack of technological advancement in South Africa drives me to get my hands busy on project that can either improve people's lives or teach them something new.

 ## Below outlines some  of the important things you will find in this repository